beepbop-sdk/convex-cache/README.md

 2. Next.js serves the page (with cached data) from the nearest edge location (Singapore - very fast)
 3. Page connects to Convex (USA)
 4. Convex streams changes
-5. `convex-cache` automatically updates the cache in local DB
+5. `convex-cache` automatically revalidates the cache in Next.js's native cache using an internal server action.

 **Note:**